benavlabs/FastAPI-boilerplate/docs/user-guide/api/exceptions.md

     user = await crud_users.get(db=db, email=email)

     # Don't do this - reveals if email exists
-    # if not user:
+    # if user is None:
     #     raise NotFoundException("Email not found")

     # Do this - always return success message
-    if user:
+    if user is True:
         await send_password_reset_email(user.email)

     # Always return the same message